 The things that matter are

 - Eating real food.
-As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working class people to do this.
+As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working-class people to do this.
 So please don’t just assume people are lazy.
 I have often heard that staying away from the inside aisles of the store is the best.
-I tend to agree, but also heavily believe in knowing what is on the label.
+I tend to agree but also profoundly believe in knowing what is on the label.
 Check the resource list below to find a link that discusses how to read the nutritional facts and ingredient labels.
 Also, let us not forget portion sizes are a factor as well.

 - Exercise.
-This is really individualized so start slow, do the best you can, modify when needed, and don’t push yourself too much.
+This is individualized, so start slow, do the best you can, modify when needed, and don’t push yourself too much.
 Find a fitness studio that fits you, or even use videos, apps, and YouTube.

 - Moderating, not necessarily excluding junk.
-I describe junk food as foods with low nutritional value and often fast food and pre-packaged.
-Of course, there are some fast food that are relatively healthy and some prepackaged food that aren’t horrible.
+I describe junk food as foods with low nutritional value and often fast food and prepackaged.
+Of course, some fast foods are relatively healthy, and some prepackaged food that isn’t horrible.
 Make sure to read your labels.

-- Learning that body types are a real thing and that not everyone is meant to be one idealized size.
+- Learning that body types are real and that not everyone is meant to be one idealized size.

 - Learning self-love.
-This is hard and while some find it easy, for other societal pressures make it difficult.
+This is hard, and while some find it easy, other societal pressures make it difficult.
 You can do it.

 - Having respect.
-You don’t know people situation.
+You don’t know people’s situation.
 You don’t know their medical history.
 You don’t know them.
-Keep that in mind
+Keep that in mind.

-- Start a food log.
-Log your food intake, exercise, etc. There are many formats to do it including apps like my fitness pal and other apps, or blogging your food log.
-Here is a simple example of my food log I recently started.
+Start a food log.
+Log your food intake, exercise, etc. There are many formats to do it, including apps like my fitness pal and other apps or blogging your food log.
+Here is a simple example of my food diary I recently started.